 It can be too easy to forget the struggles of the past, until they return to haunt us again.
 As Trump threatens to roll back progress for women, LGBTQI people, refugees and immigrants, and American-born people of colour, Jones’s plea to the young man who is interviewing him to “pay attention” to history is a call to all of us to do the same.

-Watch When We Rise on SBS On Demand or on SBS on Saturdays at 8:30pm.
-Here's the first episode:
+Watch When We Rise on SBS On Demand before it leaves on 27 August: